SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 This project is developed and tested by UE5.3 on Windows.

-The performance test result is 60+fps running 10000 agents and 30+fps running 20000 agents on i9-9900k and rts2080ti.
+The performance test result is 60+fps running 10000 agents and 30+fps running 20000 agents on i9-9900k and rts2080ti, cpu capped.

 This project uses ecs for logic and niagara+vat as the rendering solution.